ukparliament/ontologies/procedure/meta/queries/procedural-steps/work-packaged-things/index.md

 ## Committee consideration

 All workpackaged things will be considered by a committee(s) once they are laid before Parliament.
 Committees, dependent on their terms of reference, can then make a decision on whether to not report or to draw special attention to the House.
 The following queries will show all workpackaged things considered by committee.
-Note in the results that some workpackaged things may appear twice, this is because some get considered by multiple committees such as all SIs laid before both Houses will be considered by the Secondary Legislation Scrutiny Committee (SLSC) and the Joint Committee on Statutory Instruments (JCSI).
+Note in the results that some workpackaged things may appear twice, this is because some get considered by multiple committees such as most SIs laid before both Houses will be considered by the Secondary Legislation Scrutiny Committee (SLSC) and the Joint Committee on Statutory Instruments (JCSI).
 There is also a specific query for the SLSC as they are the only committee to consider all types of papers.

-* <a href="https://api.parliament.uk/s/86ca0733">All workpackaged things considered by a committee(s)</a>
+* <a href="https://api.parliament.uk/s/510b7ce1">All workpackaged things considered by a committee(s)</a>

-* <a href="https://api.parliament.uk/s/5c918f33">All workpackaged things raised for concern (including PNSIs upgraded to the affirmative procedure and published drafts where the SLSC made recommendations)</a>
+* <a href="https://api.parliament.uk/s/af6b3741">All workpackaged things raised for concern (including PNSIs upgraded to the affirmative procedure, proposed draft remedial orders where the JCHR has made recommendations and published drafts where the SLSC made recommendations)</a>

 * <a href="https://api.parliament.uk/s/bb1c1c3f">All workpackaged things considered by the Secondary Legislation Scrutiny Committee (SLSC)</a>